-Our employment team have put together some free advice below to help you tackle the situation if you are an employee.
+Our employment team have put together some free advice below to assist you if you are an employee.

 I've been asked to take a pay cut - do I have to take it?

-With the current uncertainties there is a possibility that your employer may ask you to take a pay cut to aid with the continued support of the business.
+With the withdrawal of government support employers will seek to make savings and there is a possibility that you may be asked to take a pay cut to aid with the continued support of the business.